rasfa98/JwtWebApi/README.md

 - Forgot/Reset password
 - Verify user
 - Email support
+- Admin endpoints for managing users

 ## TODO

 A lot of things can be done, feel free to open a pull request :)

-- Use DTO's for all endpoints
 - Add tests
-- Refactor
-- Add more models
 - Add Dockerfile